 “Going to Mumbai for the summer of 1996 for my MSc project was the first time I realised the potential use of mathematical modelling to deliver better health services,” recalls Professor Harper.

 “When you come out of the classroom for the first time and encounter the real world – in my case, to help support the response to the HIV crisis – you see how you can apply your academic knowledge and make change.”

 Fast forward some 25 years, and Harper and his team have worked on a wide range of healthcare improvement projects, including transforming cancer services in Wales, increasing the efficiency of the London Ambulance Service, and helping to design the Wales NHS 111 service.

 As the Mumbai experience showed, emergency healthcare requires accurate demand forecasting to ensure the effective deployment of both medical resources and patients to the correct service.

 When a patient’s GP saw obvious red-flag cancer symptoms, the patient entered the ‘urgent’ pathway, and treatment was required to start within 62 days.
-When symptoms were present which could indicate either cancer or some other condition, patients enter the ‘non-urgent’ pathway, for which a treatment deadline was only set once cancer was confirmed through diagnostic tests.
+When symptoms were present which could indicate either cancer or some other condition, patients entered the ‘non-urgent’ pathway, for which a treatment deadline was only set once cancer was confirmed through diagnostic tests.

 “I remember the approach quite clearly.
-It was December and I had a call from the Wales Cancer Network to meet at the University,” recalls Professor Harper.
-“We had already been working on cancer and the research we’d already undertaken showed that modelling patient pathways could help unblock critical bottlenecks in care delivery.”
+It was December, and I had a call from the Wales Cancer Network to meet at the University,” recalls Professor Harper.
+“We had already been working on cancer, and the research we’d already undertaken showed that modelling patient pathways could help unblock critical bottlenecks in care delivery.”

 The meeting saw his team embark on a mission to establish what level of resource would be required to implement a Single Cancer Pathway (SCP) in Wales.